sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

 quiet_millis
   defaults to 100.
 Number of milliseconds to wait for the user to stop typing before issuing the ajax request.

+cache
+  defaults to false.
+Set to true, if the requested pages should be cached by the browser.

 url
   defaults to "".
 Target external remote URL for ajax requests.
   You usually should not need to set this manually.